Aspie96/blog/content/posts/free-speech.md

 The right to freedom of opinion and expression is recognized by the [Universal Declaration of Human Rights](https://www.un.org/about-us/universal-declaration-of-human-rights).
 The document is, however, [not legally binding](https://www.ohchr.org/en/special-procedures/sr-human-rights-defenders/declaration-human-rights-defenders).
 The [International Covenant on Civil and Political Rights](https://www.ohchr.org/en/instruments-mechanisms/instruments/international-covenant-civil-and-political-rights) commits states to respect certain rights, including freedom of thought and of expression, but it has limitations.
 In practice, countries [differ](https://en.wikipedia.org/wiki/Freedom_of_speech_by_country) widely in this regard.
 People in western democracies enjoy freedom of speech, of the press and of assembly, but these liberties are nowhere absolute.

 This section will focus on the United States and the European Union.
-The topic at hand is much vaster than this article.
+The topic at hand is much vaster than this post.
 An exhaustive illustration of all relevant restrictions (and protections) could not fit herein, but some sprinkles of information will.

-Behaviours such as fraud, dealing in [child pornography](https://www.justice.gov/criminal-ceos/citizens-guide-us-federal-law-child-pornography), credible threats of illegal violence and defamation do not fall within the scope of protected speech.
+Behaviours such as fraud, dealing in child pornography, credible threats of illegal violence and defamation do not fall within the scope of protected speech.

 Artistic and literary works of authorship, including software, are covered by copyright (or "author's rights") according to the [Berne Convention](https://www.wipo.int/treaties/en/ip/berne/).
 However, this only applies to the works themselves and [does not extend to ideas](https://www.copyright.gov/title17/92chap1.html#102).
 Limitations to exclusive rights exist in the [US](https://www.copyright.gov/title17/92chap1.html#107) and the [EU](http://data.europa.eu/eli/dir/2019/790/oj) and they help to preserve freedom of speech.